RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/aircraft-and-aerodynamics.md

 It can be used to make a vehicle more aerodynamic to make the top speed improve.

-The fusedrag section can help improve modeling of the aerodynamic drag of a plane.
+The fusedrag section can help improve modelling of the aerodynamic drag of a plane.

 It can model the fuselage of a plane like a big wing section, with an airfoil.

-Example of a symmetrical airfoil is something like NACA0009.afl
+An example of a symmetrical airfoil is something like NACA0009.afl

-Im going to show you improvements a fusedrag can do to a vehicles top speed.
+I'm going to show you improvements a fusedrag can do to a vehicles top speed.

-An example im going to use the Dodge Police.
+An example I'm going to use the Dodge Police.

 The max speed without wheel spin was about 41 mph.

-Now lets add a fusedrag and see what happens.
+Now let's add a fusedrag and see what happens.

 To add a fuse drag just find two nodes.